imranhsayed/frontity-twentynineteen/README.md

 # Demo 2 :video_camera:

-> Speed and performance comparision between the same twentynineteen theme on WordPress( in PHP ) vs Frontity ( in React )
+> Speed and performance comparision between the same Twenty Nineteen theme on WordPress (in PHP) vs Frontity (in React).

 ![](demo-compare.gif)